JoKerDii/DS-FAS/docs/notes/questions.md

   By summarizing the information in the ROC curve, we can compare our classifier against a perfect classifier and a random classifier.

   We can compare models by comparing AUC score, which is the area under the ROC curve.

+* **Explain the kernel trick in SVM and why we use it and how to choose what kernel to use.**

+  Kernels are used in SVM to map the original input data into a particular higher dimensional space where it will be easier to differentiate data between classes.
+For example, if we have a binary class data with a ring-like form in 2D space, a linear SVM kernel will not be able to differentiate the two classes well when compared to RBF (radial basis function) kernel, mapping the data into a particular higher dimensional space where the two classes are clearly separable.

+  Having domain knowledge can be very helpful in choosing the optimal kernel for problems.
+Some default rules can also be helpful: for linear problems, we can try linear or logistic kernels; for nonlinear problems, we can use RBF or Gaussian kernels.

 * **What is decision tree?
 Why decision tree?**